Events & Activities » Canoeing

 We run taster sessions that are ideal for those on holiday here.
 Our aim is to make you see how much fun you can have in kayaks - so you go home and join your local club.
 Or maybe you will join this one.
 A volunteer instructor from the club looks after you while you are on the water.
 You make a donation to our club equipment fund, we suggest £25 pp. If you are interested in taster sessions see link to the canoe sections website or give Tim the Canoe Secretary a ring on 01803 832663 or email him at the link below.

 If you live locally (or visit regularly) why not come and join DYC as a member.
 Joining the club costs £67 for a single adult and £104 for a family.

 We also have 6 sea kayaks (these are sit in kayaks that are longer and a bit faster so good for longer paddles).
-Often these are used on thursday evenings.
+Often these are used on Thursday evenings.
 We also have 2 canadian canoes.

-In summer there are usualy some longer sea trips organised, such as Dartmouth to Brixham or Slapton to Salcombe.
+In summer there are usually some longer sea trips organised, such as Dartmouth to Brixham or Slapton to Salcombe.
 Our longest ever sea kayak trip so far was Dartmouth to Looe which is possible and involved 3 nights camping overnight on beaches along the way.

 Email is very important to the way the Canoe Section is organised.
 Club paddlers are kept up to date regarding what we have planned with emails about twice each month.
-If you would like to be added in to our paddlers email list just let us know. if you live up country you can opt in to these emails when you visit Dartmouth and then opt out again when you go back home.
+If you would like to be added in to our paddlers email list just let us know - if you live up country you can opt in to these emails when you visit Dartmouth and then opt out again when you go back home.